MikeSmithEU/PoPro/README.md

 Indicator classes are responsible for communicating the progress (or not, as the case may be).

-It is possible to provide your own "indicators" or use one of the provided ones (see `PoproIndicator` module).
+It is possible to provide your own "indicators" or use one of the provided ones (see `Popro::Indicator` module).

-The default `PoproIndicator` class is `PoproIndicator.default` (which returns an instance of `PoproIndicator::Stream`), which outputs the progress to STDOUT each time `Popro#did` or `Popro#will` is called.
+The default `Popro::Indicator` class is `Popro::Indicator.default` (which returns an instance of `Popro::Indicator::Stream`), which outputs the progress to STDOUT each time `Popro#did` or `Popro#will` is called.